Eremophila alatisepala: Description

 Eremophila alatisepala is a rounded, highly branched shrub, sometimes growing to a height of 2 m or more with rough branches with many resin glands, making the stems very sticky.
 The leaves are arranged alternately and are mostly 40-50 mm long, 1.5-5 mm wide, linear to narrow lance-shaped often with wavy or blunt serrations on the margins.

 The flowers are borne singly in leaf axils on stalks 10-25 mm long.
 There are 5 green or yellowish sepals which are of different sizes and are usually more brightly coloured than the petals.
 The three upper sepals are longer and wider, curve outwards and have wings which partly cover the sides of the flower stalk.
 The petals are 20-26 mm long and are joined at their bases to form a bell-shaped tube.
 The tube is cream-coloured but pink or dark orange on the top and the inner surface of the petal lobes and the inside of the tube have darker spots.
 There are four stamens which are about the same length as or slightly longer than the tube.
 The fruit is an oval shape, flattened sideways and is about 7-8.5 mm long.

 Taxonomy and naming

 The species was first formally described by Robert Chinnock in 1979 and the description was published in the Journal of the Adelaide Botanic Garden.
-Chinnock derived the specific epithet (alatisepala) from the Latin words for "winged" and "sepal".
+The specific epithet is said to be derived from the Latin alati-, 'winged' and sepala, 'sepal', referring to the very prominent wings on the upper pedicel and sepals of this species.
+The proper botanical Latin word for "sepal" is however sepalum.